antonio-petricca/gpio-wire/README.md

 Support
 -------

-Please use GitHub issue tracker, or write to antonio.petricca@gmail.com .
+Please use GitHub issue tracker.

 ------------
 Known issues
 ------------

-I have have extracted and organized my source code from a real hardware project.
+I have extracted and organized my source code from a real hardware project.

-In the above scenario it works perfectly.
+In the that scenario it works perfectly.

-Unfortunately I have no time to recompile this repository and try again so, please, inform me about any issue you may incur in.
+Unfortunately I have no time to test all the modules again so, please, inform me about any issue you may incur in.

 Thank you,
 Antonio